Planetary Hour Calculator

 How are planetary hours calculated?

-The daylight period (sunrise to sunset) is divided into 12 equal parts and the night (sunset to next sunrise) into 12 equal parts.
+This Planetary Hour Calculator divides the daylight period (sunrise to sunset) into 12 equal parts and the night (sunset to next sunrise) into 12 equal parts.
 The first daylight hour is assigned to the day ruler (Sun on Sunday, Moon on Monday, and so on), with subsequent hours following the Chaldean order: Saturn → Jupiter → Mars → Sun → Venus → Mercury → Moon → repeat.

 Why does my location matter?